Lois Lane (Superman & Lois): Early life

 Lois was raised by her father, Sam Lane, a United States General, along with her younger sister Lucy Lane.
 As an adult, Lois became a journalist in Metropolis, working for the Daily Planet newspaper.
 Shortly after meeting a fellow journalist, Clark Kent, Lois interview the superhero Superman and eventually forming a romance with Clark.
 After revealing his identity to Lois, Clark proposed to her and they married in Smallville.
 During their first wedding anniversary, Clark made a reservation at a restaurant to celebrate with her.
 That night, he doesn't show up at the restaurant, due to a robot invasion of Metropolis.
 The next day, they agree to try again, but fail, as she had extra work in the Daily Planet.
-Clark retried to make the night happen, but is caught in a battle with Nuclear Man.
+Clark tried again to make the night happen, but is caught in a battle with Nuclear Man.
 They agree to try one more time, but she forgot about it, while investigating Toyman.
 The next day, Lois and Clark go to a park to discuss about it, and both agree to make the night happen no matter what.
 That day, Lobo arrived in Metropolis, and took Clark hostage.
 Clark managed to escape, and defeat him, returning on Earth, having missed his date, but also Lois had too, while she was catching a corrupt politician.
 Clark eventually takes Lois to Hawaii to celebrate their wedding anniversary, a tradition they continue every year.
 By 2007, Lois gave birth to twins: Jonathan and Jordan.
 She was also pregnant to a daughter, Natalie, but ultimately had a miscarriage, an event that haunted her and Clark.
 To deal with that shocking event, she went to psychological therapy.
 By 2009, Lois became a world-renowned journalist, being short-listed twice for the Pulitzer Prize.